Swapnakh/AutomationFramework/README.md

 this is the second pull request

-this is the third pull request
+this is the third and fourth pull request